Monday, December 14, 2009

 Darwin on Trial by Philip Johnson

-Figuring Foreigners Out by Craig StItalicorti
+Figuring Foreigners Out by Craig Storti

 Under the Unpredictable Plant and Leap Over A Wall by Eugene Petersen